 How does SDK work?

-SDK lets developers avoid plunging into the code and solve tasks on creating mobile apps by means of abstraction.
+SDK lets developers avoid plunging into the code and solve tasks on creating mobile apps using abstraction.
 The user just has to download the SDK library into his development environment and apply suggested interfaces for using all application capabilities.
-In order to get Wi–Fi and Bluetooth signals for defining the exact location, no additional codes are required.
+To get Wi-Fi and Bluetooth signals for defining the exact location, no additional codes are required.
 All data is automatically processed by SDK.